Special Educational Needs and Disabilities (SEND)

-Overseeing all of the provision for children with additional needs at St. Matthew's is Miss Michelle Ross, the Special Educational Needs Co-ordinator (SENCo).
-Miss Ross works in school for three days a week (Wed-Fri).
-Please do not hesitate to make an appointment or pop in to speak to Miss Ross if you have anything to discuss.
+Overseeing all of the provision for children with additional needs at St. Matthew's is Mrs Maria Van Dam, the Special Educational Needs Co-ordinator (SENCo).
+Please do not hesitate to make an appointment or pop in to speak to Mrs Van Dam if you have anything to discuss.

 If it is felt that a more formal level of support would benefit the child, the class teacher, along with other support staff and advice from the SENCo, would plan an appropriately differentiated curriculum for the child.
 This ensures that the child continues to receive high quality teaching and learning, effective support and use of appropriate resources or interventions, as necessary.

 The image below is a Provision Map detailing many of the interventions and/or provisions we provide for children at St. Matthew's:

 A Pupil Support Plan or PSP (previously known as an Individual Education Plan, IEP, or Individual Behaviour Plan, IBP) may be put in place to set achievable targets for each child.
 PSPs are reviewed regularly using evidence of the impact of any interventions.
 The class teacher tracks progress to ensure planning accurately addresses the individual needs of each pupil.
 The class teacher and SENCo meet each term to review strategies, interventions, progress and next steps.
 Where appropriate, children can be involved in setting their own targets and can review them alongside teachers.
 Parents are vital partners in the child’s journey through school and are invited to review their child’s progress at Parent’s Evenings and other drop-in sessions throughout the year.

 The document below is an example PSP, based on a child with Developmental Co-ordination Disorder (DCD, also known as Dyspraxia):